 The college is administered by a twenty-five member board of trustees elected by the Florida Baptist State Convention for terms of three years with rotating terms assuring continuity of service.
 The trustees convene three times each year: in the spring, prior to, and following the meeting of the Florida Baptist State Convention.
 The actual operation of the school is in the hands of the president who manages its affairs within the framework of the policies established by the trustees.

 OFFICERS OF THE BOARD

-Chairman: Rev. Kenric Conway Panama City, Florida Vice Chairman: Mr. Robert Carlton Green Cove Springs, Florida Recording Secretary: Rev. Don McLaughlin nTallahassee, Florida
+Chairman: Dr. Tim Maynard St. Johns, Florida Vice Chairman: Mr. Larry Taylor Leesburg, Florida Recording Secretary: Mrs. Dianne Love ttMt.
+Dora, Florida

 EX-OFFICIO MEMBERS